5anji/Calculator/README.md

 # CMD calculator

 It is a simple CMD calculator written in C++.
-Here will be the next operations:
+Here are the next operations:

 * Addition operator